18th NCGA Mid-Amateur Four-Ball Championship | Poppy Hills | October 4-5, 2021

-ENTRY FEE: $320 per team.
-Field limited to the first 56 teams, including exempt teams.
+ENTRY FEE: $300 per team.
+Field limited to the first 48 teams.
+Past Champions are given priority if there is a waitlist.

 FORMAT: 36 holes of four-ball stroke play, 18 holes per day.